xuhuahuang813/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 If you find this attitude obnoxious, condescending, or arrogant, check your assumptions.
 We're not asking you to genuflect to us --- in fact, most of us would love nothing more than to deal with you as an equal and welcome you into our culture, if you put in the effort required to make that possible.
 But it's simply not efficient for us to try to help people who are not willing to help themselves.
 It's OK to be ignorant; it's not OK to play stupid.

-So, while it isn't necessary to already be technically competent to get attention from us, it *is* necessary to demonstrate the kind of attitude that leads to competence --- alert, thoughtful, observant, willing to be an active partner in developing a solution.
+So, while it isn't necessary to already be technically competent to get attention from us, it *is* necessary to demoestrate the kind of attitude that leads to competence --- alert, thoughtful, observant, willing to be an active partner in developing a solution.
 If you can't live with this sort of discrimination, we suggest you pay somebody for a commercial support contract instead of asking hackers to personally donate help to you.

 If you decide to come to us for help, you don't want to be one of the losers.
 You don't want to seem like one, either.
 The best way to get a rapid and responsive answer is to ask it like a person with smarts, confidence, and clues who just happens to need help on one particular problem.